 - Do moonflowers bloom only once?
 Typically, yes.
 A moonflower will bloom and then that bud will be spent.
 There should be other buds along your moonflower vine.

 Have some insight on growing and caring for moonflowers?
+Or have suggestions on other plants and flowers to grow alongside this summertime favorite?
 Share it with our gardening community by leaving a comment below!